dankamongmen/notcurses/doc/man/man1/notcurses-demo.1.md

 * (g)rid—a gradient of color lain atop a great grid
 * (j)ungle—low-bandwidth color cycling reveals ancient ruins
 * (l)uigi-a dashing Apennine plumber in a world of fire
-* (p)anelreel—demonstration of the panelreel high-level widget
+* (r)eel—demonstration of the ncreel high-level widget
 * (s)liders—a missing-piece puzzle made up of colorful blocks
 * (t)rans—an exploration of various transparencies
 * (u)niblocks—a series of blocks detailing Unicode pages